Aantrreksh/sql-query/sqlref/timeseries_develop.md

 ---

-{:new_window: target="_blank"}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
+{{site.data.keyword.attribute-definition-list}}

 # Using SQL statements to process time series data
 {: #using_sql}

 You can call time series functions from within SQL statements to manipulate and analyze time series data.

-- [Examples of common time series queries](/docs/services/sql-query?topic=sql-query-examples_common): These examples of SQL queries illustrate commonly used time series functions.
+- [Examples of common time series queries](/docs/services/sql-query?topic=sql-query-examples_common) illustrate commonly used time series functions.
-- [String matching](/docs/services/sql-query?topic=sql-query-string_matching): You can match the values of a string time series against a string sequence (sequence matching) or against a set of strings (set matching).
+- With [string matching](/docs/services/sql-query?topic=sql-query-string_matching) you can match the values of a string time series against a string sequence (sequence matching) or against a set of strings (set matching).
 - [Using a temporal join or align](/docs/services/sql-query?topic=sql-query-temporal_align)

    - A temporal join produces a single array time series based on the observations of the two input time series.